The best walks in the Lake District

 Difficulty: Expert

-From Threlkeld in the north of the Lake District you can squeeze two of the Lakes most exciting ridges into a neat 10km walk to remember.
-Sharp Edge is not that technically difficult and is classed as a Grade 1 scramble (the lowest level) but it does require a head for heights!
+From Threlkeld in the north of the Lake District, you can squeeze two of the Lakes most exciting ridges into a neat 10km walk to remember.
+Sharp Edge isn't overly technically difficult and is classed as a Grade 1 scramble (the lowest scrambling level) but it does require a very good head for heights and sure hand and foot placements.

-Even easy scrambles need to taken seriously.
-Take a look at our Guide to Scrambling Sharp Edge for more info on this fun but somewhat tricky route.
+Sharp Edge is also no place to be in bad weather, so take a look at our Guide to Scrambling Sharp Edge for more info on this fun but challenging mountain route.

 Negotiating the 'Bad Step' on Blencathra's Sharp Edge